Entire functions with two radially distributed values: Proof of Theorem

 are the eigenvalues of the problem $(-1,2)$.
 Therefore, these zeros lie on the ray $\{ z=t\omega^{-1}\colon t\geq 0\}$.
 So if we define $f(E)=-\omega^{-1} g(\omega^{-1}E)$ and $h(E)=C(E)/\sqrt{\omega}$, then

 the zeros of $f$ are on the positive ray and the $1$-points on two other rays.
 This completes the proof of Theorem~\ref{thm2}.

-{\em Remarks.} Once it is known that two entire functions $C$ and $g$ satisfy~(\ref{sib}) and zeros of each function lie on a ray, the order of both functions and the angles between the rays can be determined from Theorem~\ref{thm3}.
+{\em Remarks.} Once it is known that two entire functions $C$ and $g$ satisfy~(\ref{sib}) and the zeros of each function lie on a ray, the order of both functions and the angles between the rays can be determined from Theorem~\ref{thm3} and Theorem~\ref{thm0}.

 Equations of the type~(\ref{sib}) occur for the first time in the work of Sibuya and his students \cite{S,S2,S3} for the simplest case when $m=3$.

 It was later discovered that these equations also arise in the context of exactly solvable models of statistical mechanics on two-dimensional lattices and in quantum field theory \cite{DDT1,DDT2}.